-Are you wondering how a water heater really works?
-Perhaps you want to replace your current unit, but want to know which type is best?
-There are several different types, all powered by different fuels and power sources.
+Have you ever wondered how a water heater actually works?
+Perhaps you want to replace your current unit but you aren’t sure which type is the best fit for you.

-In the water heater world, there are traditional and modern models.
+In the world of water heaters, there are traditional and modern models.
 Tank-type electric and gas water heaters are generally considered traditional.
-Tankless and hybrid units are usually classified as the modern models.
+Tankless and hybrid units are usually classified as modern models.

-However, although the traditional and modern units differ, they share a few common components.
+Although there are some major differences between traditional and modern units, they still share some common components.
 These include:

 1. Cold Water Inlet

 This is a standard part of any water heater.
-The cold water inlet pipe is where the water enters the unit.
-Every water heater has to have one in order to receive water to heat.
+The cold water inlet pipe channels the water into the unit.
+Every water heater needs to have one in order to receive the water to heat.

 2. Dip Tube

-A dip tube is included in large tank type units, except those with a cold inlet pipe at the bottom.
-It’s basically an extension to the top cold water inlet pipe, extending to the bottom of the tank.
+A dip tube is included in large tank-type units, except those with a cold inlet pipe at the bottom.
+It is essentially an extension to the top cold water inlet pipe, connected to the bottom of the tank.

-Because the hot water will naturally rise to the surface, the dip tube allows the cold to reach the bottom first.
-Here it receives heat before mixing with the hot water.
+As the hot water will naturally rise to the top, the dip tube directs the cold water to the bottom first.
+Once there, it receives heat before mixing with the hot water.

-The dip tube actually serves another purpose: it puts extra pressure on the cold inlet water which causes some turbulence at the bottom of the tank.
-This then helps to circulate the suspended sediments, preventing them from settling in and forming crusts.
+The dip tube also serves another purpose: it puts extra pressure on the cold inlet water, causing some turbulence at the bottom of the tank.
+This helps to circulate the suspended sediments, preventing them from settling on the tank and forming crusts.

 3. Hot Water Outlet